Pokhraira: Health Care

-There are many clinics present in Pokhraira.
-There is a Unani Hospital in this village and it is one of the oldest government hospital in the whole region.
-The foundation of this hospital were laid by the Haji Mohammad Taslim, a Zamindar of this village who donated the land for this Hospital.
-This hospital provide Unani Medicine free of cost to the patient.
+Pokhraira is equipped with numerous clinics, including one of the oldest government hospitals in the region, a Unani Hospital.
+This hospital was founded thanks to the generosity of Haji Mohammad Taslim, a local Zamindar who donated the land for its establishment.
+The Unani Hospital provides free Unani medicine to patients, serving as a vital healthcare resource for the community.

 Demographic

 According to the 2011 Indian census the population of Pokhraira is 5716 in which the percentage of male is 51.83% and the female is 48.17%.
 The gender ratio of this village is 930 female per 1000 male.
 The 95% population is Muslim and remaining is the lower cast of Hindu.

-The recent local data shows the population is above the 8000 and the literacy rate is above 84%.
+The recent local data shows the population is above the 8000 and the literacy rate is above 92%.